Melon - Key Growing Information

 DIRECT SEEDING: Sow 1-2 weeks after last frost when soil is warm, above 70°F (21°C), 3 seeds every 18", 1/2" deep, thinning to 1 plant/spot.

 ROW COVERS: Since melons like consistently warm conditions, plastic mulch and row covers will make for earlier crops and better yields, especially in the North.
-Remove covers when plants have female flowers (tiny fruit at base of blossom).
+Remove covers when plants have female flowers (identified by the tiny fruit at base of blossom).

-INSECT PESTS: Protect against cucumber beetles with floating row covers applied at transplanting, or control with pyrethrin or azadirachtin.
-(See Index).
+INSECT PESTS: Protect against cucumber beetles with floating row covers applied at transplanting, or with insecticides such as pyrethrin or azadirachtin.

 RIPENESS: Each variety is a little different.
 Most are ready when the gray-green color begins to change to buff-yellow and when a light tug separates the fruit from the vine.
 Some melon types, like honeydew, Charentais, canary, Spanish, and Crenshaw are overripe by the time the stem can be tugged from the fruit.
 These must be cut from the vine.